How not to let a niggling shoulder get in the way of your surf trip

 Release trigger points with a ball

 For myofascial release very slowly traction the ball around your shoulder blades, a hotbed for trigger points, using a wall to help you maintain pressure.
 Slowness is the key when it comes to releasing connective tissues, so take your time to really notice what’s going on back there.
+You can further increase the soft tissue release by mindfully drawing your arm up over head, then across the midline of your body, then opening out to the other side and back down to your side again to complete the circle.
 When you encounter a spot where the fibres feel more bundled together then hold still and apply pressure for around 30 seconds, or until you feel the sensation ease off.